-Heart rhythm disorders are not uncommon in patients with heart failure (heart beats too slow, too fast, or irregularly).
+Heart rhythm disorders are common in patients with heart failure (heart beats too slow, too fast, or irregularly).
 They may require a permanent pacemaker for the heart to work or relieve symptoms that come with these rhythm disorders.

-In a small proportion of heart failure patients, despite optimal medical therapy, they are still very disabled by symptoms.
+Despite optimal medical therapy, a small proportion of heart failure patients are still very affected by the symptoms.
 They have the option of cardiac resynchronisation therapy in the form of biventricular pacing.
-This type of pacemaker sends carefully timed electrical impulses to the heart's lower chambers to improve the heart pump coordination and thus improve its ability to pump blood more effectively.
+This type of pacemaker sends carefully timed electrical impulses to the heart's lower chambers to improve the heart pump coordination and its ability to pump blood more effectively.